• Skip to main content

 • Whisk wet ingredients together.
 In a bowl, whisk together the cream, egg, and vanilla extract.
 Once whisked, set aside one tablespoon of the egg mixture- this will be your egg wash to be used later.

 • Add butter to flour.
 Add the chopped butter and using your fingertips, toss the pieces until they are separated and coated with flour.
-In the bowl, set roughly ¼ of the butter cubes to the side of the bowl.
-Using your fingertips, rub the flour and remaining butter together until it looks like breadcrumbs.
-(Alternatively, use a pastry cutter) Now rub the remaining cubes of butter into the flour but this time leave them larger until they are the size of peas.
+Using your fingertips, rub the flour and butter together until it looks like breadcrumbs, with some larger pieces the size of peas.
+(Alternatively, use a pastry cutter).

 • Coat the cherries in flour.
 Into the bowl your chopped cherries are in, add the remaining 1 tablespoon of flour and toss to coat the cherries.
 This will soak up a little of the juices and stop them from staining the dough quite so much!